-After you came, we were talking with friends, telling them about Operation Mercy just turning up out of the blue.
-They just were totally surprised.
-Thank you, we made it through the winter.
-The kids were sleeping on the ground upstairs with the wood-stove.
-We had wood.
-Gradually life comes back together… You should be the ones in government.”
-Thank God we said.
+"After you came, we were talking with friends and telling them about Operation Mercy turning up out of the blue.
+They were totally surprised.
+Thank you!
+We made it through the winter.
+The kids were sleeping on the ground upstairs with the wood-stove and we had wood.
+Gradually life came back together.
+You should be the ones in government.”